3 Empathy-Building Activities for Kids

 This puppy-in-a-matchbox is not only soft and cute, it is also an excellent tool to help kids practice problem-solving and perspective taking.
 We like to use the puppy as an approachable proxy for a child’s personal struggles.
 This builds empathy for self and others!

-Give the child personally-relevant scenario prompts and ask them to show and explain how puppy would behave and feel in those situations.
+Give the child personally-relevant scenario prompts and ask them to show and explain how the puppy would behave and feel in those situations.
 Here are a few examples:

 If a child is struggling with peer issues: Puppy loves playing at the dog-park, but sometimes he plays too rough and then the other dogs don’t want to be near him.
-Can you show me how puppy might feel and what he might do?
-What is something helpful you could say to puppy?
+Can you show me how Puppy might feel and what he might do?
+What is something helpful you could say to Puppy?

 If a child is struggling with separation anxiety: Puppy’s owners have to go to work, so they bring her to doggy-daycare.
-Can you show me how puppy might feel and what she might do?
-How could you comfort puppy?
+Can you show me how Puppy might feel and what she might do?
+How could you comfort Puppy?

 3. I Heard Your Feelings